AI in Data Engineer Interviews: The 2026 Policy Divide

-I got rejected from a data engineering interview last year for using Claude to scaffold a pipeline design.
-Three weeks later, I got dinged at a different company for not using AI tools during their coding screen.
-Both rejections came with the same generic email: "We've decided to move forward with other candidates."
+One DE got rejected from a data engineering interview last year for using Claude to scaffold a pipeline design.
+Three weeks later, the same engineer got dinged at a different company for not using AI tools during their coding screen.
+Both rejections came with the same generic email: “We’ve decided to move forward with other candidates.”
 No explanation.
-No indication that I'd committed what each company considered, apparently, a cardinal sin.
-Welcome to the data engineer interview 2026 landscape, where you can do everything right and still lose because you guessed wrong about an unwritten rule.
+No indication that each company considered the same behavior a cardinal sin in opposite directions.
+The data engineer interview 2026 landscape lets a candidate do everything right and still lose by guessing wrong about an unwritten rule.

-This isn't a theoretical problem.
-It's happening right now, to strong candidates, at companies you'd recognize.
-And nobody is talking about it publicly because companies have zero incentive to disclose their policies.
+The pattern isn’t theoretical.
+It is happening right now to strong candidates at companies anyone would recognize.
+Nobody is talking about it publicly because companies have zero incentive to disclose their policies.

-Here's the situation.
-According to Karat's 2026 engineering interview trends data, 62% of organizations still prohibit AI use in technical interviews.
-That means roughly 4 in 10 companies now allow or encourage it.
-Those numbers sound manageable until you realize there's no public registry, no standard disclosure, and most recruiters either don't know their company's policy or won't share it.
+According to Karat’s 2026 engineering interview trends data, 62% of organizations still prohibit AI use in technical interviews.
+Roughly 4 in 10 companies now allow or encourage it.
+Those numbers sound manageable until factoring in that there is no public registry, no standard disclosure, and most recruiters either don’t know their company’s policy or won’t share it.

-The split isn't gradual.
-It's binary.
-You walk into the room (or the Zoom) and you're either in a world where AI tools are cheating or a world where not using them is a red flag.
+The split isn’t gradual.
+It is binary.
+A candidate walks into the Zoom and is either in a world where AI tools are cheating or a world where not using them is a red flag.
 Formation.dev documented a four-tier framework companies are quietly adopting: Level 1 (all AI prohibited) through Level 4 (full AI integration as a development standard).
-Most companies haven't publicly declared which level they're at.
-You find out when you pass or fail.
+Most companies haven’t publicly declared which level they’re at.
+Candidates find out when they pass or fail.

-For data engineers specifically, this is worse than it is for general SWEs.
-Our interviews heavily test SQL optimization, pipeline architecture, and system design; exactly the domains where AI coding assistants excel.
-If you're prepping for a data engineering technical interview and you don't know which camp your target company falls into, you're preparing for the wrong test.
+For data engineers specifically, the policy ambiguity hits harder than for general SWEs.
+DE interviews heavily test SQL optimization, pipeline architecture, and system design, exactly the domains where AI coding assistants excel.
+Prepping for a data engineering technical interview without knowing which camp the target company falls into means preparing for the wrong test.

-Amazon updated its technical interview guidelines requiring candidates to acknowledge they won't use GenAI tools during assessments.
+Amazon updated its technical interview guidelines requiring candidates to acknowledge they won’t use GenAI tools during assessments.
 Violations can result in do-not-hire status.
-Not "we'll mark you down."
+Not “we’ll mark you down.”
 Do-not-hire.
 Permanently.
 Their internal messaging to recruiters reportedly framed AI use as intellectual dishonesty.
-If you're preparing with our Amazon DE interview guide, know that this policy is actively enforced.
+The Amazon DE interview guide covers the policy and how it is enforced.

 Anthropic (yes, the company that makes Claude) explicitly bans AI tools during hiring.
 Their pre-interview emails state: “Use of AI tools during this interview is not permitted.”
 The irony of the company building AI tools banning their use in interviews is not lost on anyone.